pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 3 rows in set (0.00 sec)
 ```

-#### Monitoring Information System Table
+#### Monitoring information system table

-Since the monitoring metrics are added and deleted as the program is iterated, for the same monitoring metrics, different types of information may be acquired through different PromQL expressions.
-In view of the above two requirements, it is necessary to design a flexible monitoring system table frame.
-This proposal temporarily adopts the following scheme: mapping expressions to system tables in the `metrics_schema` database.
-The relationship between expressions and system tables can be related in the following ways:
+Monitoring metrics are added and deleted as the program is iterated.
+For this reason, the same monitoring metric might be obtained through different PromQL expressions to monitor information in different dimensions.
+Therefore, it is necessary to design a flexible monitoring system table frame.
+This proposal temporarily adopts the this scheme - mapping expressions to system tables in the `metrics_schema` database.
+The relationship between expressions and system tables can be mapped in the following ways:

-- Defined in the configuration file
+- Define in the configuration file

     ```
     # tidb.toml